KxSystems/docs/docs/ref/union.md

 ---
-title: union – Reference – kdb+ and q documentation
+title: union join of two tables | Reference | kdb+ and q documentation
 description: union is a q keyword that returns the union of two lists.
 author: Stephen Taylor
-keywords: intersection, kdb+, q, select, union
 ---
 # `union`